ktsuny/post-it-app-backend/README.md

     res.status(500).json({ error: "Error fetching posts" });
   }
 };
-The rows of data will be displayed in JSON and converted to a table, with a status code 200.
-Status code 500 means an error fetching the posts
+The rows of data will be displayed in JSON and converted to a table, with a status code 200, and status code 500 means an error fetching the posts.

+DELETE
+204 means success, 500 means error.